 1) Ask yourself: Why Should I Pay Them To Work?

-and time.
+No matter where you work you are going to have to spend money and time.
 There is a huge difference between volunteering at a theater two nights a week and volunteering at a publishing company 9-6 every day and some weekends, but it's very likely in the end both jobs will get you to the same place.
 One more job on your resume.
 Really think about it.
 These companies are getting more out of you than they give back.
 You wouldn't date a person who takes your credit card and always forgets your birthday would you?

 2)Ask yourself: Why Do I Think I'm Worthless?